Dumbarton Castle: Lennox and Mary, Queen of Scots

 Thereafter the castle was in the hands of Regent Arran and he held court in person there in July giving legal remission to the keeper of the Castle and in March 1547 acknowledging the good service of George Stirling of Glorat in rendering the castle to him.

 As the war of the Rough Wooing continued, Mary, Queen of Scots was lodged in the castle by 22 February 1548.
 Alexander Cunningham, 5th Earl of Glencairn wrote to Mary of Guise from Dumbarton that he had received a French cargo, and it would be as safe as if it were in Stirling Castle.
 The English commander Grey of Wilton proposed basing warships at Lamlash on Arran as a convenient base to watch for French ships coming for Mary.

 Mary of Guise was at the castle in the first days of May 1548 and Mary, Queen of Scots was kept at the castle for several months before her embarkation for France for safety on 13 July 1548.
+The Castle Governor at this time was James Fleming, 4th Lord Fleming who accompanied the queen's party to France.
 The sailing however was delayed by adverse winds till 7 August 1548.
-Her party including her governess Lady Fleming and the Four Marys left the Clyde in a fleet under the command of Nicolas de Villegagnon.
+Her party including her governess Lady Fleming and the Four Marys left the Clyde in a fleet under the command of Nicolas de Villegagnon and Michel de Seure.
 They sailed around the west coast of Ireland, to avoid English ships commanded by Edward Clinton.
 In France she was soon betrothed to the young dauphin Francis.

 Regent Arran made Andrew Hamilton captain and keeper of Dumbarton.
 In 1557, there was war between England and Scotland again.
 According to a rumour heard by Gilbert Kennedy, 3rd Earl of Cassilis, five hundred Gascon soldiers arrived at Dumbarton destined to serve on the borders against the English for Mary of Guise.